 4. Formalising Agreements

 - Consent Orders: If you want your agreement to be legally binding, you can apply to the Family Court for consent orders.
+It’s often recommended to seek independent legal advice before submitting these documents.

 When Is Mediation Required in Family Law?